UWCNuclear/UbuntuSetUp/README.md

     wsl --set-version Ubuntu-22.04 1

-You can run the install command multiple times to install several Linux distributions on your system.
+You can run the install command multiple times to install several Linux distributions on your system, but first use "wsl --set-default-version 1".

 You can list all the Linux distros installed in your system with the command: